jie2/esp32-ulp-dpp/README.md

 This is set by the number of WAITs in deep-sleep.

 Issues:
-1. A high threshold isn't set, so there's a possibility of the board waking up from a random voltage spike.
+1. A high threshold isn't set, so there's a possibility of the board waking up from random voltage spikes.
-2. ADC PIN7 is grounded for all measurements, but
+2. ADC PIN7 is grounded for all measurements, results may vary with an open PIN7 due to adc reading.
+3. No measurements can be conducted in hibernate mode, so any increase or decrease in that 1s duration won't be registered.
+4. Data is not retained after brownout (supply drop).
+5. Wi-Fi is initialized but not implemented.